 Additional issues raised by some young people and children include bullying, self-worth, family breakdown, domestic violence, neglect, anger, anxiety, friendship issues and school pressures.

-These ways of working are mostly "humanistic" and include Person-Centred counselling, which means I will be listening carefully to your thoughts and feelings; Gestalt counselling, where awareness of what is happening in your body in the "here and now" is important; and Transactional Analysis, which is more about your patterns of relating to other people.
+These ways of working are mostly "humanistic" and include Person-Centred counselling, which means I will be listening carefully to your thoughts and feelings; Gestalt counselling, where awareness of what is happening in your body in the "here and now" is important; Transactional Analysis and Attachment Theory, which are mostly about your patterns of relating to other people; and Existential counselling, which focusses on the human condition.

 In addition, I help young people and children to explore their feelings, express themselves and grow in confidence by using creative play like drawing, sand trays, hand puppets and storytelling.